Start Building for Free

 - test

-When using workflows, try to do the following:
+When using workflows, note the following best practices:

-• Move the quickest jobs up to the start of your workflows.
+• Move the quickest jobs up to the start of your workflow.
 For example, lint or syntax checking should happen before longer-running, more computationally expensive jobs.

 • Using a "setup" job at the start of a workflow can be helpful to do some preflight checks and populate a workspace for all the following jobs.